cbgoodman/muni-incorporation/README.md

 ## Citation

 While there is a working paper forthcoming (please cite it when it comes out), I want to get these data into the world.
-As such, please cite this GitHub repo (see `Cite this repository' to the left).
+As such, please cite this GitHub repo (see `Cite this repository' to the right).

 ## Contents of /code/
 Run the following do-files to create the individual-level and state-specific extracts.
 You will need to change the ${home} directory in these do-files to match your directory setup.
 The running the code will update and replace the contents of the /exports/ folder.